monsonite/Suite-16/README.md

 # Suite-16

+13-9-19

+Suite-16 is a design in progress for a 16-bit TTL computer based on a 4-bit bitslice.

+Having studied other TTL computer projects, it seems that a 4-bit slice is a practical and maneagable way to proceed.

+Many TTL ICs come in 4-bit versions - including registers, counters, adders and multiplexers - conveniently all in 16 pin DIL packages.

+A 4-bit slice can be made from less than 20 ICs all in 16 pin packages, so the circuit design can be fairly compact, and easy to handle, fitting onto a 10x10 pcb.

+26-9-19

+I have started with a 4-bit ALU which is based on 4 off 74xx153 multiplexers and 74xx283 4-bit adder - based on the design by Dieter Muller from his article here: http://www.6502.org/users/dieter/a1/a1_4.htm

+The design allows the bitwise logical functions AND OR XOR plus ADD add SUB

+The design is created as a sub-circuit using "Digital" as alu_slice_1.dig and is the starting point for the 16-bit ALU 16_bit_alu.dig

+Misc Notes

 Logic design, schematics and code for 16-bit TTL computer based on 4-bit slice

-Suite-16 is a design in progress for a 16-bit TTL computer based on a 4-bit bitslice.

 Its name pays homage to Steve Wozniak's "Sweet-16" a virtual 16-bit machine that was used in Apple II.